International Decision Making in the Age of Genocide: Rwanda 1990–94

 Conference participants included architects of the 1992–93 Arusha Accords; the leadership of UNAMIR, the UN peacekeeping force in Rwanda; four former members of the UN Security Council; senior officials from the United Nations, Africa, the United States, and Europe; and former diplomats, human rights activists, academics, and journalists present in Kigali before and during the genocide.

 This rare convening of former officials and eyewitnesses coincided with the 20th anniversary of the genocide that took the lives of as many as one million Rwandans, predominantly Tutsis, between April and July 1994.
-Foreign Policy heralded the conference as an “extraordinary opportunity for 40 key players and observers to review the missteps.”
+Foreign Policy (external link) heralded the conference as an “extraordinary opportunity for 40 key players and observers to review the missteps.”

 1 / 12